wp-plugins/tcrf/readme.txt

 * New Knowledge Editor.
 You can define different topics and its questions and answers in an easy way.
 You can also define more than one initial sentence and default answers.
 * You can select/unselect the topics that you are using in the robot's knowledge.
 * Chat without character.
 Allows you to automate the questions and answers without using a character.
+* High quality voice available for payment accounts (French, German, Italian, English (US&EN)and Spanish)

 = Next Features =

 * Character 2D.
 You will able to chose new characters.
 For the first time characters will be 2D models.
 * Conversations time.
 You could chose how long conversations will be.
-* High voice quality available for payment accounts.

 Website: http://www.theclientrelationfactory.com/